-Wayne Clark, Director of Planning & Land Use | Sharon Huffman, Deputy County Attorney
+Pete DeVita Richard Kern Michael Keenan, Sr. Wayne Clark, Director of Planning & Land Use Sharon Huffman, Deputy County Attorney

-ORDER TO GRANT/DENY A SPECIAL EXCEPTION REQUEST - Case ZBA-943
+ORDER TO GRANT/DENY A REASONABLE ACCOMMODATION REQUEST - Case ZBA-949

-The Zoning Board of Adjustment for New Hanover County, having held a public hearing on October 22, 2019 to consider application number ZBA-943, submitted by Gregory Alan Heafner, PA, applicant, on behalf of Zachary and Ashley Paulovits, property owners, a request for a special exception for reasonable accommodation under the Federal Fair Housing Act to allow up to eight disabled persons to reside together in a group home located at 5014 Richardson Drive, and having heard all the evidence and arguments presented at the hearing, makes the following FINDINGS OF FACT and draws the following CONCLUSIONS:
+The Zoning Board of Adjustment for New Hanover County, having held a public hearing on July 28, 2020 to consider application number ZBA-949, submitted by Gregory Alan Heafner, PA, applicant, on behalf of Gary and Lisa Hooker, property owners, a request for reasonable accommodation under the Federal Fair Housing Act to allow up to eight disabled persons to reside together in a group home located at 6601 Newbury Way, and having heard all the evidence and arguments presented at the hearing, makes the following FINDINGS OF FACT and draws the following CONCLUSIONS:

-NCL USIONS: 1.
-It is the Board's conclusion that the request to deviate to eight from the limit of six disabled persons living together in a group home at 5014 Richardson Drive is / is not reasonable.
-Note: an accommodation will be determined to be reasonable if it would not undermine the legitimate purposes and effects of existing zoning regulations, and if it will not impose significant financial and administrative burdens upon the County and/or constitute a substantial or fundamental alteration of the County's ordinance provisions.
-This conclusion is based on the following FINDINGS OF FACT: • 2.
-It is the Board's conclusion that the request to deviate to eight from the limit of six disabled persons living together in a group home at 5014 Richardson Drive is / is not necessary.
-Note an accommodation will be determined to be necessary if it would provide direct or meaningful therapeutic amelioration of the effects of the particular disability or handicap), and would afford handicapped or disabled persons equal opportunity to enjoy and use housing in residential districts in the County.
+- 1. It is the Board's conclusion that the request to deviate to eight from the limit of six disabled persons living together in a group home at 6601 Newbury Way is / is not reasonable.
+Note: an accommodation will be determined to be reasonable accommodation if it would not undermine the legitimate purposes of this Ordinance, it does not constitute a substantial alteration of this Ordinance or other County standard, and it will not impose significant financial and administrative burdens upon the County.
 This conclusion is based on the following FINDINGS OF FACT:

-•

-•
+- \\\\\. • \\\\\. • \\\\\.

+- 2. It is the Board's conclusion that the request to deviate to eight from the limit of six disabled persons living together in a group home at 6601 Newbury Way is / is not necessary.
+Note: an accommodation will be determined to be necessary if it would provide direct or meaningful therapeutic amelioration of the effects of the particular disability or handicap, and would afford handicapped or disabled persons equal opportunity to use housing in residential districts in the County.
+This conclusion is based on the following FINDINGS OF FACT:

+- \\\\\.

-•
+- •

-THEREFORE, on the basis of all the foregoing, IT IS ORDERED that the application for a SPECIAL EXCEPTION from New Hanover County Zoning Ordinance from Section 63.11(1) to allow up to 8 disabled persons to eside together in a group home located at 5014 Richardson Drive, be
+THEREFORE, on the basis of all the foregoing, IT IS ORDERED that the application for a REASONABLE ACCOMMODATION under the Federal Fair Housing Act per Section 10.3.13 of the New Hanover County Unified Development Ordinance to allow up to 8 disabled persons to reside together in a group home located at 6601 Newbury Way be GRANTED/DENIED.